jonimoreira/specs/2_5_0/docs/source/ontology.rst

 OWL Modeling
 ============
 Each of these concepts must be converted to OWL using the `RL profile <http://www.w3.org/TR/owl2-profiles/#OWL_2_RL>`_ so that they can be used by query engines and reasoners to provide answers to questions and insights about connections not easily seen by people.

+The serialization format is RDF/XML due to the ubiquity of XML throughout computer science.

+The RL profile was chosen due to aim at applications that require scalable reasoning without sacrificing too much expressive power.
+The subset defined in RL is designed to be used for rule based processing and therefore lends itself well to CDSS.